-To better align costs and improve long-term efficiency, we initiated realignment programs, inclusive of those associated with the SIHI acquisition, to accelerate both short- and long-term strategic plans, including targeted manufacturing optimization through the consolidation of facilities, SG&A efficiency initiatives and transfer of activities from high-cost regions to lower-cost facilities.
-We currently estimate an approximate 18% reduction in our global workforce from these realignment programs.
-With an expected total investment of approximately \$400 million, including projects still under final evaluation, we expect the results of these realignment programs will deliver annualized run-rate savings of approximately \$230 million with a portion realized in 2015 and an increasingly larger amount realized in 2016 and 2017.
-In addition, we are continuing to focus on our ongoing low-cost sourcing, including greater use of third-party suppliers and increasing our lower-cost, emerging market capabilities.
-For further discussion of our realignment programs see Note 18 to our consolidated financial statements included in Item 8 of this Annual Report.
+To better align costs and improve long-term efficiency, we initiated Realignment Programs to accelerate both short- and long-term strategic plans, including targeted manufacturing optimization through the consolidation of facilities, SG&A efficiency initiatives, transfer of activities from high-cost regions to lower-cost facilities and the divestiture of certain non-strategic assets.
+At the completion of the programs, we expect a 15% to 20% reduction in our global workforce, relative to early 2015 workforce levels.
+With an expected near-term investment of approximately \$400 million, including projects still under final evaluation, we expect the results of our Realignment Programs will deliver annualized run-rate savings of approximately \$230 million.
+Since inception of the Realignment Programs in 2015, we have incurred charges of \$222.6 million and we expect to incur most remaining charges in 2017.

+In addition, we are focusing on our ongoing low-cost sourcing, including greater use of third-party suppliers and increasing our lower-cost, emerging market capabilities.